Saga-UGA/drupal_webpage_from_hal/README.md

 `{{webpage_from_hal|url=http://hal.univ-grenoble-alpes.fr/Public/afficheRequetePubli.php?auteur_exp=boris,morel&CB_auteur=oui&CB_titre=oui&CB_article=oui&langue=Francais&tri_exp=annee_publi&tri_exp2=typdoc&tri_exp3=date_publi&ordre_aff=TA&Fen=Aff&css=../css/VisuRubriqueEncadre.css}}`

-By this filter, Drupal get the url and include the html content directly on your body.
+By this filter, Drupal gets the url and include the html content directly on your body.

 ## Install ##
-  1. This module require [saga_base](https://github.com/Saga-UGA/saga_base) module.
+  1. This module requires [saga_base](https://github.com/Saga-UGA/saga_base) module.
   1. To install both plugins, refer to the official [Drupal documentation](https://drupal.org/node/895232).

 ## Activate ##
-  1. The Drupal filter are managed on `text formats` section (/admin/config/content/formats).
+  1. The Drupal filters are managed on `text formats` section (/admin/config/content/formats).
   1. Choose which text format uses this filter.
   1. Enable `Include html content from hal url` filter.

 **Note:**
-> Caution, this filter need to be in the first.
-If an other filter alter html content, there is a good chance that this filter can't retrieve the good syntaxe.
+> Caution, this filter should be placed among the top ones.
+If an other filter alters html content, there is a good chance that this filter will not retrieve the tag.
 So do not work !

 ## Support ##